-Her words gave me ease.
-And I puffed up a bit feeling pride in my body.
+Her words felt comfortable, like she was welcoming me.
+And I puffed up a bit, feeling pride in my body.

-I have nearly forgotten what I women looks like, but it is so good to see again….I thought I might never see again… what a woman looks like.
+I have nearly forgotten what a woman looks like, but it is so good to see again….I thought I might never see again… what a woman looks like.

 There was a long silence as we sat gazing at each other, drinking in the sight of another human.
 Studying the texture and the shapes of our bodies.
 I remember observing how her hair grew in patterns, thick in some places but very thin in most other places, similar but different than my own.
 Her muscles still bulged and stretched but they sagged on her upper arms when they were at rest.

 Then I noticed a shift in the woman’s face and sensed a shift in her mood.
 It seemed as though she was preparing to say something.
 Her face hardened and she began looking straight ahead and not at me.
 I began to feel uneasy again,.I thought she was re-assessing me, I wondered if I was still welcome there in her hut.